gematik/techblog/_posts/2024-12-17-check-tls-client-certificate-in-java.markdown

 [source code -> gitHub](https://github.com/gematik/ref-GemLibPki)<br/>
 [binaries -> maven central](https://mvnrepository.com/artifact/de.gematik.pki/gemLibPki)<br/>

-## Interrupting the TLS handshake on the server side to validate the client certificate
+## Interrupting the TLS Handshake on the Server Side to Validate the Client Certificate

 The following code snippets demonstrate how to interrupt the TLS handshake in a Spring Boot application. <br/>